CosmicEventHorizon/ChibiChat/README.md

 - As of v1.1, an option menu "Launch Android Server" is present to make running a local server easier.
 [Termux](https://github.com/termux) is required for the installation.
 - Copy and paste the command to termux and wait for the server to start.
 - Press Load Recommended Settings to load optimal settings for the model.
 - As of v1.1, only Alpaca 7B is listed as an option.
-This wil eventuially be expanded on.
+This wil eventually be expanded on.
 - Note that at least 8gb of RAM is needed to run this model locally.
-Creating a swap file is recommended if your phone is rooted.
+Creating a swap file is recommended if your device is rooted.

 ## To-Do
 - The app is only instruct mode currently, newer modes will be added eventually